Erlemar/dswok/General ML/Bias-Variance Trade-off.md

 ![[Pasted image 20240707190658.png]]
 ## Underfitting vs. Overfitting
 - Underfitting: Models with high bias and low variance.
-Unable to capture the underlying pattern of the data.
+They are unable to capture the underlying pattern of the data.
 - Overfitting: Models with low bias and high variance.
-Captures the noise along with the underlying pattern in data.
+They can capture the noise along with the underlying pattern in data.
 ![[Pasted image 20240707190740.png]]
 ![[Pasted image 20240707192228.png]]